*Please note, the following post has been updated with the most recent SECURE Act of 2019

 - If you annuitize a non-qualified annuity, part of the payment is a return of the contributions, which is tax-free.
 The other part is considered the gain and is taxable.
 The tax is not front-loaded when you annuitize.

 But (you knew there was a but coming) you give up the cash balance for a guaranteed payment.
 If you need more than what the annuity pays out, then tough #$@#%, that’s all you get.
-This my least favorite option because it’s too limiting.
+This is my least favorite option because it’s too limiting.

 Spousal inheritance